LLNL/lbann/docs/building_lbann.rst

                     -p py-numpy
                     -- <variants>

-2. A second option is to install additonal Python packages via Pip.
+2. A second option is to install additional Python packages via Pip.
     To ensure that this is done with the correct version of Python that LBANN was built with, activate the spack environment: